• Skip to primary navigation

 Jump to:

-• What is limoncello?
+• What is Limoncello?

-• Instructions for a Strawberry Limoncello Margarita
+• Instructions for This Recipe

 • Variations

-What is limoncello?
+What is Limoncello?

 Limoncello is an Italian lemon liqueur that is made from lemons – specifically lemon peels.
 It is often sweetened and served as a digestif.
 A digestif is something that should be drunk at the end of a meal to “help digest” your meal but really I’ll drink limoncello just about any time of day.
-The Amalfi coast in Italy is famous for limoncello.
-It’s great to sip on its own (preferably in an ice cold shot glass) and makes an equally great cocktail ingredient.

 Strawberry limoncello margarita with a bowl of lemons in the background